-The University's slogan: "WHERE LEADERS LOOK forward" exemplifies our nationally recognized and accredited Principal's/Supervisor's Masters of Science in Education Program.
-The program is designed to enhance leadership skills through an in-depth understanding of educational leadership theory and extensive and rich field and internship experiences.
+The University's nationally recognized and accredited Principal's/Supervisor's Masters of Science in Education Program is designed to enhance leadership skills through an in-depth understanding of educational leadership theory and extensive and rich field and internship experiences.
 Throughout the program candidates will engage in collegial opportunities to examine their own leadership practices and to engage in collegial dialogue.

 One student stated: "From my perspective I feel that I am very prepared for a future in administration in regards to curriculum development and evaluating staff.
 I have the ability to "unpack" standards to create a curriculum, but also understand the importance of staff support in this process.
 I feel that I can effectively complete teacher evaluations in a way that would be supportive and promote professional growth."

 Rich Allen, a principal from Neptune High School, one of our Academy participating schools, stated: "I can tell you that the program you offer at Monmouth University is much more demanding, comprehensive, and rigorous (than courses offered elsewhere).
 I know that from experience.
 I worked as an adjunct for other universities in the state and I feel their curriculum does not prepare them the way Monmouth University prepares their students.
 Monmouth University graduate students have been exceptional.
 They have a keen understanding of curriculum, curriculum writing, and curriculum mapping.
 Their grasp of instructional strategies has been superb.
 MU is the only graduate school that has the interview forums and roundtable discussions designed to prepare their students for authentic real-world experiences.
 The other graduate programs do not offer such experiences and lack the work-place/graduate school articulation & genuine partnerships that are found in the MU program."